I’ve been charged. What do I do?

 If you've been charged, you may wish to take these steps:

-1. Carefully read all documents you've received from police or the court, including the charge sheet and any bail conditions
+1. People often read the documents they have received from police or the court, including the charge sheet and any bail conditions

-2. Gather any evidence or documents relevant to your case, such as messages, receipts, or witness details
+2. People often gather evidence or documents relevant to their case, such as messages, receipts, or witness details

-3. Make a note of your first court appearance date and ensure you attend
+3. People often take note of their first court appearance date and arrangements for attendance

-5. Consider whether you may be eligible for a bail application to be released while awaiting trial
+5. People often consider whether they may be eligible for a bail application to be released while awaiting trial

-6. Keep records of any communications from police, courts, or other authorities
+6. People often keep records of any communications from police, courts, or other authorities

-7. Ask your lawyer about police questioning procedures and what happens next in the criminal justice system
+7. People often ask their lawyer about police questioning procedures and what happens next in the criminal justice system.

 How LawConnect can help

 Facing a criminal charge can be confusing and stressful.
-Many people are unsure about their rights, what happens at the police station during questioning, or how to prepare for court.
+Many people are unsure about their rights, what happens at the police station during questioning, or what court involves.
 LawConnect provides personalised legal information through our AI legal assistant, which can help you understand general information about criminal charges, court procedures, and the options available.

 Our AI tool can answer questions about topics like bail, court processes, and what to expect, but it provides legal information only, not legal advice tailored to your specific circumstances.

 If you need advice specific to your situation, only a licensed criminal lawyer can provide that.
 We can connect you with experienced criminal lawyers who can review your case, advise you on your options, and represent you in court if needed.
-Taking action early may help protect your rights and improve your prospects.
+For some people, certain matters are connected to particular stages of proceedings.

 Not sure what to do next?